carpentries-incubator/docker-introduction/_episodes/advanced-containers.md

 {: .language-bash}

 This folder has both a `Dockerfile` and a Python script called `sum.py`.
-Let's say we wanted to try running the script using our recently created `alpine-python` container.
+Let's say we wanted to try running the script using a container based on our recently created `alpine-python` container image.

 > ## Running containers
 >